njagwani/AWSApplicationModernization/README.md

 ![](/Images/Img12.PNG)

-For your VPC, select your Target VPC (eg: Word Press Fargate Base Infrastructure VPC) and select your subnet group associate with your database (eg: wp-db-subnet-group, this db subnet group should have already been created when you created your cloudformation stack), Under existing security groups, select your RDS security group and provide an availability zone.
+For your VPC, select your Target VPC (eg: Word Press Fargate Base Infrastructure VPC) and select your subnet group associated with your database (eg: wp-db-subnet-group, this db subnet group should have already been created when you created your cloudformation stack), Under existing security groups, select your RDS security group and provide an availability zone.

 ![](/Images/Img13.PNG)

-Provide the name of your Database (eg: wpdatabase) and save it as you will need this info to install wordpress.
+Provide the name of your Database (eg: wpdatabase) and save the DB name as you will need this for installing your wordpress website.

 ![](/Images/Img14.PNG)